 “I like our house,” Dan said.

 “Most sane people have moved away,” his mom said.
-“Mainly niggers around here now.”
+“Mainly blacks around here now.”

 Dan dismissed his mom’s tone and took the box to his room.
 He didn’t have much stuff.
 A small coin collection.
 A handful of books.
 His baseball and mitt.
 Some agates he and James had found by the river.
 He found a hammer and used its claw to pull the nails out of his posters.